howToCodeWell/course-php-login-from-scratch/README.md

-# PHP Login
+# PHP Login course

-This course teaches how to login, logout and manage sessions in PHP.
+This course teaches how to login, logout and secure web pages using sessions in PHP.

 # What you will learn
+- How to set up a PHP project using composer
+- How to create a Makefile to automate repetitive commands
+- How to write unit tests using TDD
+- How to configure and run PHPStan to test the project
+- How to configure and run PHPcs and PHPcbf to check the project for code smells
-- Create HTML login form
+- How to create a HTML login form
 - PHP session management
-- Secure PHP pages
+- How to secure PHP pages using sessions
-- Header redirection
+- How to redirect requests to other pages

 URL: ~ Place url here ~